kosece/kosece/README.md

 👋 Hi, I’m @kosece

-🌱 I’m currently learning HTML, CSS and Javascript.
+🌱 I’m a Computer Science student at UNRC (Universidad Nacional de Rio Cuarto).

-📫 You can reach me on Discord (Kosece#6415)
+📫 You can reach me on Discord (@kosece).

 <!---
 kosece/kosece is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.